hyperledger/indy-hipe/text/protocols/tictactoe-1.0/README.md

 A game can also be abandoned in an unfinished state by either player, for any reason.
 Games can last any amount of time.

-    About the INTERACTION section: Here we describe the flow at a very high level.
+    About the Key Concepts section: Here we describe the flow at a very high level.
 We identify preconditions, ways the protocol can start and end, and what can go wrong.
 We also talk about timing constraints and other assumptions.